Lymph node removal (lymphadenectomy)

 If you develop new conditions in the future, you can rest assured that our health insurance comes with full cancer cover as standard.

-Lymph node removal can be carried out via open or keyhole surgery.
-Which you have will depend on the area of the body being operated on.
+Lymph node removal can be done as open or keyhole surgery.
+Which you have will depend on the area of your body being operated on.

 In open surgery, your surgeon will make a cut in the affected area and identify the lymph nodes they’re going to remove.
 They’ll then carefully remove them and possibly some other tissue nearby that may have cancer cells.
 Your surgeon may put a fine tube (called a drain) in place, to drain fluid from your wound.
-This will be taken out after a few days.
-At the end of the operation, your surgeon will close the cut with dissolvable stitches, non-dissolvable stitches, staples or skin glue.
+This will be taken out after a few days or so – ask your surgeon how long you need them for.
+At the end of the operation, your surgeon will close the wound with dissolvable stitches, non-dissolvable stitches, staples, or skin glue.

 In keyhole surgery, your surgeon will make a small cut (or cuts) in the affected area.
-They’ll use surgical instruments (including a camera) passed through the cuts to view your lymph nodes and remove them.
+They’ll use surgical instruments (including a camera), which they’ll pass through the cuts to view your lymph nodes and remove them.

 How long you need to stay in hospital depends on the type of surgery you’ve had.
 For some procedures, you might be able to go home on the same day, while for others you may need to stay for one or more nights.
 Your healthcare team will let you know how long you should expect to stay in hospital for.